-- If we can't tell the difference between truths and lies, how might that affect our faith in Jesus? - What are some specific lies from our culture that might hurt or hinder your relationship with Jesus? - How do you need Jesus' help in identifying the lies that our world is trying to tell you right now? - How can we as a family remind one another of the truth and help one another choose truth instead of lies?
+- If we can't tell the difference between truths and lies, how might that affect our faith in Jesus? - o We will believe anything.
+If you stand for nothing you will fall for everything. - We will never be sure of who we are, who Jesus is because that "Truth" is always changing when we cannot tell the difference between truth and lies. - What are some specific lies from our culture that might hurt or hinder your relationship with Jesus? - We have to perform before we belong - If we are not FULLY PERFECT we cannot be FULLY LOVED or FULLY ACCEPTED - How do you need Jesus' help in identifying the lies that our world is trying to tell you right now? - Have students answer - How can we as a family remind one another of the truth and help one another choose truth instead of lies? - Have Students Answer